graniecqu/COIT20246-T22026-GrahamRanie/week03.md

 ### Capturing packets Linux Command:

-- tcpdump -i eth0 -n -w taskping.pcap 'arp or icmp'
+- Enter this command in WRT: tcpdump -i eth0 -n -w taskping.pcap 'arp or icmp'
+-   'arp or icmp' is a filter
 - Then run the Test Connection command in Powershell (Test-Connection 192.168.56.2.
 - Once completed, go into WRT and stop the capture (CNTRL+C).
 Open Filezilla and copy the file to the Windows computer.